TomConlin/Gallery/README.md

  From *this* directory enable your python virtual environment & run './fcaption.py`' (Apologies if this is your first introduction to: https://xkcd.com/1987/)
-   - perhaps install pipenv or whatever venv you support cross your parts and try:
+   - perhaps install pipenv or whatever flavor you get support for cross your parts, and try:

-   '''pipenv run caption'''
+   `pipenv run caption`

-  Since the QT graphics library automatically adjusts for your screen resolution ...
+  aside: Since the QT graphics library automatically adjusts for your screen resolution ...
-  I include a '''.env''' file here that lets us overide their choice of font size.
+  I include a '''.env''' file here that lets us over ride their choice of font size.

   Navigate to the directory the images you want to caption are and caption them. has the advantage of keeping the image & test together when working on it and being able to navigate back and forth between sequential images.
   (if you are me you will need to run the generated text through a spellchecker)

-with (or without) blurbs in place
+With (or without) blurbs in place.
+Over in the directory the images are in (not launched from this one). run the `gallery.sh`  script

 Usage
 -----

 	gallery.sh [-t <title>] [-d <thumbdir>] [-h]:
 		[-t <title>]	 sets the title (default: Gallery)
-		[-d <thumbdir>]	 sets the thumbdir (default: __thumbs) [-h]		 displays help (this message)
+		[-d <thumbdir>]	 sets the thumbnail directory (default: __thumbs) [-h]		 displays help (this message)

-Example: `gallery.sh` or `gallery.sh -t "My Photos" -d "thumbs"`

-`gallery.sh` works in the **current** directory.
+Example: `gallery.sh`  or `gallery.sh -t "My Photos" -d "thumbs"` `gallery.sh` works in the **current** directory.

-Just load the index.html in a browser see the output.
+Just load the resulring index.html in a browser see the output.

 The directory should contain a bunch of JPEG (.jpeg or .jpg  of any case) files.
-It does not run recursively.
+It does __not__ run recursively.